oleg-sukhov/talkos/talkos-web/src/main/webapp/resources/bower_components/flow.js/README.md

 ```
 ## How do I set it up with my server?

-Most of the magic for Flow.js happens in the user's browser, but files still need to be reassembled from chunks on the server side.
+Most of the magic for Flow.js happens in the account's browser, but files still need to be reassembled from chunks on the server side.
 This should be a fairly simple task and can be achieved in any web framework or language, which is able to receive file uploads.

 To handle the state of upload chunks, a number of extra parameters are sent along with all requests: